For course descriptions not found in the UC San Diego General Catalog, 2011–12, please contact the department for more information.

 All students enrolled in CENG courses or admitted to the CENG program are expected to meet prerequisite and performance standards, i.e., students may not enroll in any CENG courses or courses in another department which are required for the major prior to having satisfied prerequisite courses with a C– or better.
 (The program does not consider D or F grades as adequate preparation for subsequent material.)
 Additional details are given under the program outline, course descriptions, and admission procedures for the Jacobs School of Engineering in the General catalog.

 CENG 208.
 Nanofabrication (4) (Cross-listed with NANO 208) Basic engineering principles of nanofabrication.
 Topics include: photo-, electron beam and nanoimprint lithography, block copolymers and self-assembled monolayers, colloidal assembly, biological nanofabrication.
 Students may not receive credit for both CENG 208 and NANO 208.

 CENG 221A.
-Heat Transfer (4) Conduction, convection, and radiation heat transfer development of energy conservation equations.
+Heat Transfer (4) Conduction, convection, and radiation heat transfer.
+Development of energy conservation equations.
 Analytical and numerical solutions to heat transport problems.
 Specific topics and applications vary.
-Prerequisites: MAE 101A-B-C or CENG 101A-B-C or consent of instructor.
+Prerequisites: Graduate standing.

 CENG 252.
 Chemical Reaction Engineering (4) Analysis of chemical rate processes; complex kinetic systems.
 Chemical reactor properties in steady state and transient operations; optimal design policies.
 The interaction of chemical and physical transport processes in affecting reactor design and operating characteristics.
 Uniqueness/multiplicity and stability in reactor systems.
 Applications of the heterogeneous reactor systems.
 Prerequisites: Consent of instructor.